A Regular and Complete Notion of Delay for Streaming String Transducers: Applications of delay completeness and regularity

-Instead of comparing the relations defined by (non-deterministic) SSTs for inclusion or equivalence, which are undecidable problems already for finite (variable-free) transducers, we define here stronger notions, called inclusion and equivalence modulo delay resynchronizers.
-Intuitively, to have inclusion modulo resynchronizers between two SSTs $T_1$ and $T_2$, it is required that \emph{every} accepting run of $T_1$ over some input $u$ is labeled by a sequence of substitutions $\lambda$ which is ``close'' to the substitution sequence $\mu$ of \emph{some} accepting run of $T_2$ over $u$.
-To be more precise, it is required that $\lambda$ can be resynchronized in $\mu$ via a delay resynchronizer $\mathbb{D}_{k,\ell,\subs}$ for some given $k,\ell$ and a set $\subs$ depending on $T_1$ and $T_2$.
-The notion of equivalence modulo is defined as two-way inclusion modulo.
-The key to decide inclusion and equivalence modulo delay resynchronizers is that delay resynchronizers are letter-to-letter rational relations as stated in \cref{thm:trueDelayResync} which is proved in \cref{subsec:trueDelayResync}.
+\myparagraph{Decision problems up to fixed delay.} Instead of comparing the transductions defined by non-deterministic SSTs for inclusion or equivalence, which are undecidable problems already for finite (variable-free) transducers, we show here that the strengthening of those problems up to fixed delay, $\subseteq_{k,l}$ and $\equiv_{k,l}$, are decidable.
+The key to decide inclusion and equivalence up to fixed delay is the regularity of the delay notion as stated in \cref{thm:trueDelayResync}.
 Hence, those problems can be reduced to classical inclusion and equivalence problems of regular languages.